afzalch/DS-Algorithms/README.md

 ![Alt text](/images/binary-trees.png "Binary Tree")

-### Binary Search Tree
+### Binary Search Tree (BST)
- * A binary search tree, sometimes called BST, is a type of binary tree which maintains the property that the value in each node must be greater than or equal to any value stored in the left sub-tree, and less than or equal to any value stored in the right sub-tree
+ * A type of binary tree which maintains the property that the value in each node must be greater than or equal to any value stored in the left sub-tree, and less than or equal to any value stored in the right sub-tree
  * Time Complexity:
    * Access: `O(log(n))`
    * Search: `O(log(n))`